 Kevin Kozacek, Music Director

-Originally a native of Colorado, Kevin Kozacek graduated from the University of Northern Colorado where he earned a Bachelor’s degree in Music Education, with an emphasis in choral conducting under the tutelage of Dr. Howard Skinner.
-Mr. Kozacek received both his Master of Education and Master of Music degrees from Northern Arizona University, studying orchestral conducting under Dr. Nicholas Ross and Dr. Daniel O'Bryant.
-He has additionally studied conducting under Maestros Lawrence Golan, Don Thulean, App Hsu, Harold Farberman, Raymond Harvey and Zvonimir Hacko.
-Mr. Kozacek has guest conducted orchestras in Kiev, Ukraine and Krasnoyarsk, Russia, and been invited to conduct workshops and high school honor orchestras in local Arizona school districts.
-Mr. Kozacek taught public school music in grades K-12, and directed theater, instrumental ensembles and choral groups in churches and communities in England, Nebraska, Colorado, Texas and Arizona.
-He was the founding Artistic Director for ProMusica Arizona Chorale & Orchestra, and was invited in 2012 to serve as the founding Music Director for North Valley Symphony Orchestra.
-Mr. Kozacek was recently appointed as Music Director for the Verde Valley Sinfonietta in Sedona, beginning with the 2017-2018 concert season.
-Mr. Kozacek and his wife Cindy are proud parents of two sons, Matt and Chris, and have two grandchildren, Audrey and Owen.
+Originally from Colorado, Kevin Kozacek graduated from the University of Northern Colorado, where he earned a Bachelor’s degree in Music Education with an emphasis in choral conducting, under the tutelage of Dr. Howard Skinner.
+Mr. Kozacek received both his Master of Arts and Master of Music degrees from Northern Arizona University, studying orchestral conducting under Dr. Nicholas Ross and Dr. Daniel O'Bryant.
+He has additionally studied conducting under Maestros Lawrence Golan, Don Thulean, Apo Hsu, Harold Farberman, Raymond Harvey, and Zvonimir Hacko.
+Mr. Kozacek has guest-conducted orchestras in Kiev, Ukraine, and Krasnoyarsk, Russia, and been invited to conduct workshops and high school honor orchestras in local Arizona school districts.
+Mr. Kozacek has taught public school music in grades K-12, and directed theater, instrumental ensembles, and choral groups in churches and communities in England, Nebraska, Colorado, Texas, and Arizona.
+He was the founding Artistic Director for ProMusica Arizona Chorale & Orchestra where he served for 9 years.
+In 2012, Mr. Kozacek was invited to serve as the founding Music Director for North Valley Symphony Orchestra, and was appointed as the Music Director and Conductor for Verde Valley Sinfonietta in Sedona, AZ in 2017.
+Kevin and his wife Cindy have two grown sons, Matt and Chris, and three grandchildren, Audrey, Owen and Ezekiel.

 Craig Triplett, Concertmaster